 - Hunt, Andrew and Thomas, David.
 The Pragmatic Programmer: From Journeyman to

 Master.
-A broad survey of the techniques every programmer must know,
+This is a broad survey of the techniques every programmer must know,

 - Krug, Steve.
 Don’t Make Me Think: A Common Sense Approach to Web Usability.

 - Metz, Sandi.
 Practical Object Oriented Design in Ruby.
-Sandi is my hero!
+I think this is the

-Perhaps the defining introduction to Object-Oriented Programming.
-Exceptional.
+defining introduction to Object-Oriented Programming, and required reading

 - Shaw, Zed.
 Learn Ruby the Hard Way: A Simple and Idiomatic Introduction to

 the Imaginative World of Computational Thinking with Code.
-My first Ruby
+This was my first

 - Simpson, Kyle.
 This & Object Prototypes.
 Succinctly explains some of the